Byron Buxton Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.
+- The Orioles pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Orioles have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.
+- The Orioles have a 4.30 team ERA that ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).
+- The Orioles rank 20th in baseball in home runs allowed (99 total, 1.2 per game).

+- Irvin (1-3) takes the mound for the Orioles in his seventh start of the season.
+He's put together a 7.18 ERA in 26 1/3 innings pitched, with 27 strikeouts.

-- The right-hander last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up two hits.
+- His last appearance was on Monday against the Cincinnati Reds, when the lefty threw three innings, surrendering one earned run while allowing three hits.

-- The 26-year-old has amassed a 3.75 ERA and 8.4 strikeouts per nine innings in 14 games this season, while allowing a batting average of .244 to his opponents.
+- The 29-year-old has amassed a 7.18 ERA and 9.2 strikeouts per nine innings across eight games this season, while giving up a batting average of .309 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.